Gajner, Kanpur: Metro

-Kanpur Metro is the nearest rail system, currently under construction, which will be extended to the Kanpur metropolitan area.
+Kanpur Metro is the nearest rail system, currently running in two track, one IIT Kanpur to Kanpur central railway station and second one is running towards Naubasta, Galla Mandi Kanpur, which will be extended to the Kanpur metropolitan area.
 In Phase 1, 22 metro stations will be built on the Red Line from IIT Kanpur to Naubasta and 8 metro stations will be built on the Blue Line from the Agriculture University to Barra-8.

 Health services

 Gajner contains a number of health services, including a Government Hospital, Community Health Center Gajner, Gajner NPHC Primary Health Center and Veterinary Dispensary Gajner.
 Private medical services are also available in rural areas around Gajner.